 The Spring Collection features students in a wide range of dance styles offered in the Youth Open Division.
 Dancers will learn choreography during class time that will be presented on stage as part of the Spring Showcase performance.
 Spring Collection dancers are expected to attend a limited number of additional rehearsals prior to the performance.

-Additional information can be found on our Spring Showcase webpage.
+Additional information can be found in the Spring Showcase Handbook and on our Spring Showcase webpage.